 One of our clients has a great way of describing the benefit of buying locally: raising the water level.
-By this he means that when our money is spent at a locally owned businesses the “water level”, the overall health and economic viability of all local business improves.
+By this he means that when our money is spent at locally owned businesses, the “water level”, the overall health and economic viability of all local businesses improves.

-In contrast a bag of Starbucks coffee purchased at Safeway does very little to improve our community, as almost all of the economic activity that goes into growing, processing, packaging and distributing the coffee occurs off island.
-In addition, the profit from that coffee sale is mostly repatriated to the mainland.
+In contrast, a bag of Starbucks coffee purchased at Safeway does very little to improve our community, as almost all of the economic activity that goes into growing, processing, packaging, and distributing the coffee occurs off-island.
+In addition, the profit from that coffee sale is repatriated chiefly to the mainland.

 A common misconception is that a “big box” store will have more selection than a local business.
-Here at Kona Impact, for example, we actually have a much greater variety of specialized wide format printing material than anyone is town.
-And, as a new client pointed out the other day, our prices are actually lower, our service is better and our turnaround time is much faster than the local big box store that has some overlap with us in wide format printing.
+Here at Kona Impact, for example, we actually have a much greater variety of specialized wide-format printing material than anyone in town.
+And, as a new client pointed out the other day, our prices are lower, our service is better, and our turnaround time is much faster than the local big box store that has some overlap with us in wide format printing.

-So, if you want to get something done better, faster, less expensively and support your community, give a locally owned business a call.
+So, if you want to get something done better, faster, less expensive, and support your community, give a locally-owned business a call.